Connectivity for bridge-alterable graph classes: Abstract

 \section{Abstract}

-A collection $\cA$ of graphs is called {bridge-alterable} if, for each graph $G$ with a bridge $e$, $G$ is in $\cA$ if and only if $G-e$ is.
+A collection $\cA$ of graphs is called {bridge-alterable} if, for each graph $G$ with a bridge $e$, $G$ is in $\cA$ if and only if $G\!-\!e$ is.
 For example the class $\cF$ of forests is bridge-alterable.
 For a random forest $F_n$ sampled uniformly from the set $\cF_n$ of forests on vertex set $\{1,\ldots,n\}$, a classical result of R\'enyi (1959) shows that the probability that $F_n$ is connected is $e^{-\frac12 +o(1)}$.

 Recently Addario-Berry, McDiarmid and Reed (2012) and Kang and Panagiotou (2013) independently proved that, given a bridge-alterable class $\cA$, for a random graph $R_n$ sampled uniformly from the graphs in $\cA$ on $\{1,\ldots,n\}$, the probability that $R_n$ is connected is at least $e^{-\frac12 +o(1)}$.
-Here we give a stronger non-asymptotic form of this result, with a more straightforward proof.
-We see that the probability that $R_n$ is connected is at least the minimum over $n/3 < t \leq n$ of the probability that $F_t$ is connected.
+Here we give a more straightforward proof, and obtain a stronger non-asymptotic form of this result, which compares the probability to that for a random forest.
+We see that the probability that $R_n$ is connected is at least the minimum over $\frac25 n < t \leq n$ of the probability that $F_t$ is connected.

 \textbf{Keywords:} random graph, connectivity, bridge-addable, bridge-alterable